kojodoc/kojodoc.github.io/reference/abuffer-hmap-hset.md

 <a name="hashmap"/>
 **2 HashMap**

+*Note* -- A HashMap is a type of Map (mapping a key to a value).
+In other languages, HashMaps are variously known as Maps, Dictionaries, etc.

 A HashMap is a collection of key-value pairs.
 You can add key-value pairs to a HashMap, and quickly look up the values for given keys.

 Here is a pictorial representation of a HashMap: